khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 Ca imaging project – Scripts involved
 ================================

-# Processing programs

-## Main pipeline, parts that should not be repeated
+# Analysis of experimental data

+## Main pipeline part 1: Data transformations

+Typically, these programs should be run only once, and never be run again.

 ### caimaging_read